pedrojaques21/PizzO---Online-Pizzeria/README.md

 Username and Password peripherals are used for login and client registration.
 Each of them consists of 8 characters.

 The Butão OK is used to validate the numeric option chosen (by entering the desired number in the NR_SEL peripheral) in menus that allow multiple options to be chosen.
 In each menu, the various options must be listed and then validated using this button.

-In this project it is expected that the student is able to develop a custom solution framed in the theme presented.
-The project must be running in Run mode of the simulator.